 - Wash application site on the back of your upper arm using a plain soap, dry, and then clean with an alcohol wipe.
 This will help remove any oily residue that may prevent the Sensor from sticking properly.
 Allow site to air dry before proceeding.
-Carefully preparing the site according to these instructions will help the Sensor stay on your body for the full 14 day wear period and help prevent it from falling off early. - The Sensor can be worn for up to 14 days.
-Remember to always have your next Sensor available before your current one ends so you can keep getting your glucose readings. - You must scan the Sensor to get your real-time current glucose level as both the Reader and App will not provide this information without a scan. - In the event that your Sensor stops working and you do not have another Sensor readily available, you must use an alternate method to measure your glucose levels and inform your treatment decisions. - The System is designed to detect certain conditions which may occur where the Sensor is not working as intended and shut it off, telling you to replace your Sensor.
+Carefully preparing the site according to these instructions will help the Sensor stay on your body for the full wear duration specified by your Sensor insert and help prevent it from falling off early. - The Sensor can be worn for up to the wear duration specified by your Sensor insert.
+Remember to always have your next Sensor available before your current one ends so you can keep getting your glucose readings. - You must scan the Sensor to get your real-time current glucose level as both the Reader and App will not provide this information without a scan. - In the event that your Sensor stops working and you do not have another Sensor readily available, you must use an alternate method to measure your glucose levels and inform your treatment decisions.

+- The System is designed to detect certain conditions which may occur where the Sensor is not working as intended and shut it off, telling you to replace your Sensor.
 This may occur if the Sensor gets knocked off from the skin or if the System detects that the Sensor may not be performing as intended.
-Contact Customer Service if you receive a Replace Sensor message before the end of the 14 day wear period.
-Customer Service is available at 1-855-632-8658 7 Days a Week from 8AM to 8PM Eastern Time; excluding holidays. - Some individuals may be sensitive to the adhesive that keeps the Sensor attached to the skin.
+Contact Customer Service if you receive a Replace Sensor message before the end of the wear duration specified by your Sensor insert.
+Customer Service is available at 1-855632-8658 7 Days a Week from 8AM to 8PM Eastern Time; excluding holidays. - Some individuals may be sensitive to the adhesive that keeps the Sensor attached to the skin.
 If you notice significant skin irritation around or under your Sensor, remove the Sensor and stop using the System.
 Contact your health care professional before continuing to use the System. - Intense exercise may cause your Sensor to loosen due to sweat or movement of the Sensor.
 If the Sensor is becoming loose or if the Sensor tip is coming out of your skin, you may get no readings or unreliable low readings.
 Remove and replace your Sensor if it starts to loosen and follow the instructions to select an appropriate application site.
 Do not attempt to reinsert the Sensor.
 Contact Customer Service if your Sensor becomes loose or falls off before the end of the wear period.
-Customer Service is available at 1-855-632-8658 7 Days a Week from 8AM to 8PM Eastern Time; excluding holidays.

-- Do not reuse Sensors.
+Customer Service is available at 1-855632-8658 7 Days a Week from 8AM to 8PM Eastern Time; excluding holidays. - Do not reuse Sensors.
 The Sensor and Sensor Applicator are designed for single use.
 Reuse may result in no glucose readings and infection.
 Not suitable for re-sterilization.
 Further exposure to irradiation may cause unreliable low results. - If a Sensor breaks inside your body, call your health care professional.

-How to Store the Sensor Kit:
+How to store the Sensor Kit: